-In the special case of instantaneous recovery times, there is a precise correspondance between our model of churn (Section 2.1) and page replacement in a two-level memory system: each page is a machine; the pages that are not in cache are the set of in-use machines; and a page access corresponds to a node failure and instantaneous recovery.
+In the special case of instantaneous recovery times, there is a precise correspondence between our model of churn (Section 2.1) and page replacement in a two-level memory system: each page is a machine; the pages that are not in cache are the set of in-use machines; and a page access corresponds to a node failure and instantaneous recovery.
 Churn is thus twice the number of page faults.
-What we call Longest Uptime is then exactly the pervasive Least Recently Used (LRU) policy, and Random Replacement is the Random Replacement (RR) policy.
+What we call Longest Uptime is then exactly the pervasive Least Recently Used (LRU) policy, and Random Replacement is known by the same name.

-There has been a substantial amount of work on analysis of page replacement algorithms including LRU and RR; see e.g. [10-12] and the discussion in [11].
-Stochastic analysis of page replacement algorithms has generally been limited to the "independent reference model" in which one page P_t is accessed in each timestep t, where the (P_t) are i.i.d.
-This corresponds to the special case of our model that node session times are exponentially distributed (with possibly unequal means).
-Thus a major difference is that our model analyzed in Sec.
-3 is not limited to memoryless session times.
+There has been a substantial amount of work on analysis of page replacement algorithms including LRU and RR; see e.g. [9-11] and the discussion in [10].
+Stochastic analysis of page replacement algorithms has generally been limited to the "independent reference model" in which one page $P_t$ is accessed in each timestep t, where the $(P_t)$ are i.i.d.
+This corresponds to the special case of our model in which node session times are exponentially distributed (with possibly unequal means).
+Thus a major difference is that our model analyzed in Section 3 is not limited to memoryless session times.

-Longest Uptime is a common heuristic which has been studied in contexts including DHT neighbor selection [16], selecting superpeers [13], and selecting parents in an overlay multicast tree [26].
-The Accordion DHT [17] selects neighbors by computing the conditional probability that a node is currently up given when it was last contacted and how long it was up before that, assuming session times fit a Pareto distribution with learned parameters.
-Mickens [20] used complicated statistical techniques to predict future node uptime, and experimented with placing file replicas in Chord on successors with greatest predicted time to live.
+Longest Uptime is a common heuristic which has been studied in contexts including DHT neighbor selection [18], selecting superpeers [13], and selecting parents in an overlay multicast tree [32].
+The Accordion DHT [20] selects neighbors by computing the conditional probability that a node is currently up given when it was last contacted and how long it was up before that, assuming session times fit a Pareto distribution with learned parameters.
+Mickens [24] used sophisticated statistical techniques to predict future node uptime, and experimented with placing file replicas in Chord on successors with greatest predicted time to live.